cswinter/LocustDB/README.md

 `cargo bench`

-### Storage backend
-LocustDB has support for persisting data to disk and running queries on data stored on disk.
-This feature is disabled by default, and has to be enabled explicitly by passing `--features "enable_rocksdb"` to cargo during compilation.
-The database backend uses RocksDB, which is a somewhat complex C++ dependency that has to be compiled from source and requires gcc and various libraries to be available.
-You will have to manually install those on your system, instructions can be found [here][rocksdb-dependencies].
-You may also have to install various other random tools until compilation succeeds.

 ### LZ4

 Compile with `--features "enable_lz4"` to enable an additional lz4 compression pass which can significantly reduce data size both on disk and in-memory, at the cost of slightly slower in-memory queries.